-It can be divided into following three levels :
+It can be divided into the following three levels :

 1. External or View level: The external or view level of the architecture of a Database system is the level closest to the users.
-This level is concerned with the way in which data are observed by individuals.
+This level is concerned with how data are observed by individuals.
 Most of the users of the database are not concerned with all the information contained in the database.

-2. Conceptual level: It describes that different types of data actually stored in a database.
+2. Conceptual level: It describes different types of data stored in a database.
 This level also includes the relationships existing among data items.
 At this level, a database is described logically rather than physically in terms of data structure.
 Users of this level are not concerned with how these logical data structures will be implemented at the physical level.
 Rather, they are only concerned about what information would be kept in a database.

 3. Internal level: The lowest level of abstraction is the internal level.
 It is the one closest to the physical storage device.
-This level is also termed as physical level, because it describes how data are actually stored on the storage medium such as hard disk, magnetic tape, etc.
+This level is also termed as physical level, because it describes how data are stored on the storage medium such as hard disk, magnetic tape, etc.